Diocese of Plymouth

 Christ the King, Perranporth

-St Augustine of Hippo, St Austell
+St Augustine, St Austell

 St Joan of Arc, Torpoint